 Makes sense, doesn’t it?

-That’s why I always tried to do everything with my boyfriend.
+That’s why I would always try to do everything with my at-the-time-boyfriend.

 Workout at the gym.